runspired/rfcs/text/0000-ember-data-collections.md

 ## Alternatives

-- Continued maintenance headaches in the relationship layer and support requests around cache problems, pagination, manipulation, and proxy issues.
+- Don't do this: Continued maintenance headaches and support requests around cache problems, pagination, manipulation, and proxy issues.
 - No top-level collection management, end users must handle combination of paginated data on their own, cache-key becomes simpler because URL is always the key.